 Volunteer Hours: Wednesdays 8:15 a.m. to 11:30 a.m.-noon

 Except the first Wednesday of the month

-On average, IFPO serves more than 180 families per week, which adds up to 1,300 or more people per month.
-The pantry is a collaboration among Christ Church of Short Hills, Congregation Beth El, Congregation B’nai Jeshurun, and Temple Sharey Tefilo-Israel.
+IFPO is an all-volunteer, client-choice food pantry that serves more than 200 families per week, which adds up to nearly 2,000 people per month.
+The pantry is a collaboration among Christ Church of Short Hills, Congregation Beth El, Congregation B’nai Jeshurun, and Temple Sharey Tefilo-Israeland a member of MEND (Meeting Emergency Needs with Dignity).
 Many volunteers and donations are needed in order to meet our goal of feeding every person who comes to us in need.

 50 million Americans—1 in 4 children—